 For an excellent overview on this issue, check out Opposing Viewpoints Resource Center in Context, which contains articles, statistics, audio files, and images.
-You’ll need to log in with your library card number and PIN to access this resource from outside the library.
+You’ll need to log in with your library card number and password to access this resource from outside the library.

 Are you looking for some specific information not covered here?
 Contact a librarian for help.